bcgsc/LINKS/README.md

 ### What's new in v2.0.0 ?
 ---------------------

+* ~5x memory optimization
+* ~3x computational optimization
-~5x memory opitimization and ~3x computational optimization, no need for Bloom filter wrappers, drastically lower memory requirements which helps you to extract more information from reads by using smaller step sizes(-t) and more k-mer distances(-d) in a single LINKS run.
+* no need for compiling swig Bloom filter wrappers
+* drastically lower memory requirements enables extracting more information from reads using smaller step sizes (`-t`) and more distances (`-d`).

 ### What's new in v1.8.7 ?